 A: Please refer to the Bates campus map to locate an employee parking lot.

 A: Yes, all employee vehicles must have a valid parking permit in order to park on campus.

 Q: Where do I get my parking permit?

-A: Employees can obtain a no-cost parking permit at the Office of Security and Campus Safety located at 245 College Street (the corner of College Street and Campus Avenue).
+A: The link is accessible online via logging in on Bates’ Garnet Gateway, and is found in the Accounting and Access section underneath the Security tab.
+New employees are directed to use the link during the initial orientation and onboarding process.
+(Have the vehicle registration information available to accurately enter this information.)
+Employees can also obtain a no-cost parking permit at the Office of Campus Safety located at 245 College Street (the corner of College Street and Campus Avenue).

 Q: How much does a parking permit cost?

 A: There is no cost for an employee parking permit.

 Q: Can I get an additional permit for my other cars?

 A: Yes, an additional permit can be given for those employees with multiple cars.